drkennetz/drkennetz.github.io/content/blog/lessonslearnedmovingtocloud1.md

 So this led us to investigate the third option, which was to move to an elastic computing model in the cloud.
 This model would have a different infrastructure than an on-prem data center model and would be faced with its own challenges, but could potentially solve both problems.

-In the next post, I'll talk about the difference between the on-prem HPC infrastructure and the distributed computing infrastructure in the cloud, and the advantages and disadvantages of both models, as well as how the cloud could be a potential solution to our mutually exclusive problem.
-I hope you've enjoyed this weekend's post and you'll follow along next week!
+In the next post, before I dive into the solution to the problem stated above, I feel it appropriate to talk about the differences between two computing models - standard vs distributed computing.
+When we have a grasp on that, I'll touch on two different types of distributed computing: High Performance Computing (HPC) vs High Throughput Computing (HTC) before finally arriving at the solution for our mutually exclusive problem.
+I hope you are able to learn a lot from these posts as you follow along with my journey.

 Thanks for reading,